 - Prostaglandin – this is synthetic hormone that causes your cervix to ripen, and may stimulate contractions.
-It can be in a pessary form (it looks like a tampon), a tablet or a gel and gets inserted into your vagina.
+It can be in a pessary form (it looks like a tampon), a tablet or a gel, and it is inserted into your vagina.
 The slow-release pessary usually takes half an hour to absorb so you’ll need to lie on your side for about 30 minutes, after which you can move about.
 Depending on why you’re being induced you may be able to go home before your contractions start.
-If you’ve had no contractions after six hours though, you may be offered another tablet or gel.
-A controlled-release pessary can take up to 24 hours to work.
-If you aren’t having contractions after 24 hours, you may be offered another dose.
+If you’ve had no contractions after 6 hours though, you may be offered another tablet or gel.
+A controlled-release pessary can take up to 24 hours to work and if all seems well with you and your baby, it may be up to 24 hours before you’re offered another dose.

 - Balloon catheter – if prostaglandins are not recommended for you, then you may be offered what’s called a Foley’s catheter.
-This is a flexible tube with a balloon on the end that gets inserted into your cervix.
-The balloon is then inflated with water when in position to put pressure on your cervix, just as a baby’s head does.
-This should soften and open it.
-You’ll need to stay in hospital so your midwife can monitor you and your baby and readjust the catheter as your cervix dilates to maintain the pressure.
+This is a flexible tube with a balloon on the end that is inserted into your cervix.
+The balloon is then inflated with water when in position, to put pressure on your cervix – just as a baby’s head does.
+This should soften and open the cervix.
+You’ll need to stay in hospital so your midwife can monitor you and your baby, and readjust the catheter as your cervix dilates to maintain the pressure.
 The balloon catheter may help to start your labour on its own, or you may be offered additional induction methods.

-- Hormone drip – also called a Syntocinon drip this is where a synthetic labour-inducing hormone oxytocin is given to you intravenously.
-You may be offered one if a membrane sweep or the presence of prostaglandin hasn’t started labour, or if you’re having contractions but your labour isn’t progressing.
+- Hormone drip – also called a Syntocinon drip, this is where a synthetic version of the labour-inducing hormone, oxytocin, is given to you intravenously.
+You may be offered one if a membrane sweep or the presence of Prostaglandin hasn’t started labour, or if you’re having contractions but your labour isn’t progressing.
 It can sometimes take 24 to 48 hours for a hormone drip to work.